TAHA-brazy/wing-cfd-analysis/README.md

 📌 Overview

-This project presents a complete aerodynamic design and analysis of a fixed-wing drone, including preliminary sizing, geometric modeling, and computational fluid dynamics (CFD) simulations.
-The objective is to evaluate the impact of canted winglets on aerodynamic performance and validate results using different modeling tools.
+This project presents a complete aerodynamic design and CFD analysis of a fixed-wing UAV, including preliminary sizing, simulation, and validation using ANSYS Fluent and OpenVSP.

+🔍 Key Contributions

+1-UAV aerodynamic design using Raymer methodology.

+2-CFD comparison between clean wing and winglet.

+3-Validation using two independent tools.

 📐 Preliminary Design (MATLAB)